1. Strict Gender Roles

 In the 1950s, advertising played a significant role in shaping the lives of stay-at-home moms.
 Marketing campaigns targeted women as the primary decision-makers for household purchases, promoting everything from cleaning supplies to kitchen appliances.
 Ads often depicted women as perfectly dressed and cheerful homemakers, reinforcing the ideal of domestic bliss.

-According to AdAge, these advertisements created unrealistic expectations for women, suggesting that their worth was tied to how well they managed their homes and families.
+These advertisements created unrealistic expectations for women, suggesting that their worth was tied to how well they managed their homes and families.
 While new appliances like washing machines and vacuum cleaners were designed to make chores easier, they also added pressure to maintain even higher standards of cleanliness and efficiency.
 This constant push to buy products to achieve the “perfect home” contributed to feelings of inadequacy for many moms.

 8. Limited Access to Childcare